wwerther/Wordpress-GPX-Plugin/README.markdown

 3. ![Graph3][screenshot3] The GPX2Chart-plugin provides a lot of settings to overwrite the default behaivour.

 ## Changelog ##

+### 0.3.1 ###
+* Added function to modify profiles and styles on option page
+* Added a function to clone profiles and styles on option page

 ### 0.3.0 ###
 * complete code rewrite